fire-archive/com-chibifire-blog/README.md

-This is a rmarkdown site.
+This is a rmarkdown site for https://chibifire.com.